zeesairafi/TASK-Routes-Wand-Shop/README.md

 export default wands;
 ```

-- Start by importing `wands.js` into `App.js`.
+- Create a data file and copy and paste the array above.
+- Create a `List` component that maps through all the wands.
-- Display all of the wands in the main page including their details.
-Every wand must be in its own `Card` component.
-Create a `List` component that maps through all the wand cards.
+- Every wand must be in its own `Card` component.
 - Make sure that you're sending your data through `props`.
+- When clicking on a wand card it should take you to another page ( use routing) showing the details of the wand
+- use bootstrap in styling your project, you can check this documentation [here](https://react-bootstrap.github.io/getting-started/introduction)